 A Christmas Carol opens on Christmas Eve, seven years after the death of Ebenezer Scrooge's business partner, Jacob Marley.
 Scrooge is a greedy and heartless moneylender and landlord who overworks and grossly underpays his loyal, hardworking clerk, Bob Cratchit.
-Scrooge hates Christmas, dismissing the holiday as humbug.
+Scrooge hates Christmas, and famously dismisses the holiday as humbug.
 After grudgingly allowing Cratchit to take Christmas Day off, Scrooge leaves for home.
 The ghost of Jacob Marley appears and haunts him.
 Tormented and wrapped in heavy chains built link by link by his sins, Marley warns Scrooge that he will suffer the same fate if he doesn't change his ways.
 He tells Scrooge that three more spirits will haunt him.

 The Ghost of Christmas Past brings Scrooge back to his past, a time when he cared about people and loved Christmas - before tragedy and greed warped him.
 The Ghost of Christmas Present exposes Scrooge to the plight of the poor - especially that of Bob Cratchit and his family, who are struggling to survive on the slave wages that Scrooge pays him.
 He also shows Scrooge how his nephew Fred - the son of his beloved sister who died in childbirth - still loves him despite the fact that Scrooge disowned him.

-The Ghost of Christmas Future proves to be the scariest spirit, tormenting Scrooge with a vision of the death of Tiny Tim - Bob Cratchit's crippled and sick little son - which could have been prevented.
+The Ghost of Christmas Yet to Come proves to be the scariest spirit, tormenting Scrooge with a vision of the death of Tiny Tim - Bob Cratchit's crippled and sick little son - which could have been prevented.
 He also shows Scrooge a vision of his own death, where nobody mourns him.
 Scrooge repents and awakens on Christmas morning with joy in his heart, vowing to be kind and to keep the spirit of the holiday with him always.

 Needless to say, A Christmas Carol became hugely popular, a classic reread every year at Christmastime.
-Dickens' readers begged him to write another holiday story, so from 1844-48, Dickens published some Christmas-themed short stories.
+Dickens' readers begged him to write another holiday story, so from 1844-48, he published some Christmas-themed short stories.
 They sold well, but the critics trashed them.
 By 1849, Dickens decided that he was done writing Christmas stories, but he wanted to reach out to people with his "Carol philosophy."
 So, he began performing public readings of A Christmas Carol during the holiday season.

 A Christmas Carol remains one of the all-time greatest works of English literature and a treasured holiday classic.